jpswade/jpswade.github.io/_posts/2017/2017-11-05-devops-best-practices.md

     - engineering
 ---

-DevOps started out as "[Agile Systems Administration](https://blog.newrelic.com/2014/05/16/devops-name/)".
-In 2008, [Andrew Shafer](https://twitter.com/littleidea) did a talk called ["Agile Infrastucture"](http://www.jedi.be/blog/2008/10/09/agile-2008-toronto-agile-infrastructure-and-operations-presentation/) addressing issues around involving more of the company in the same disciplines as programmers.
+DevOps started out as "[Agile Systems Administration](https://newrelic.com/blog/nerd-life/devops-name)".
+In 2008, at the Agile Conference in Toronto, [Andrew Shafer](https://twitter.com/littleidea) posted an offer to moderate an ad hoc "Birds of a Feather" meeting to discuss the topic of ["Agile Infrastructure"](https://naradacode.com/2020/02/01/devops-history/).
+Only one person showed up to discuss the topic: Patrick Debois.
+Their discussions and sharing of ideas with others advanced the concept of "agile systems administration".
+In that same year, Debois and Shafer formed an Agile Systems Administrator group on Google, with limited success.
+Patrick Debois did a presentation called ["Infrastructure and Operations"](https://web.archive.org/web/20210205152003/http://www.jedi.be/presentations/agile-infrastructure-agile-2008.pdf) addressing issues around involving more of the company in the same disciplines as programmers.

 In 2009, [Patrick Debois](https://twitter.com/patrickdebois) created "DevOpsDays" conference to help to bring it to light.
 However, it wouldn't begin to [trend until about 2010](https://trends.google.co.uk/trends/explore?date=all&q=devops), when people would begin to describe it as a [standalone discipline](http://www.somic.org/2010/03/02/the-rise-of-devops/).